coin-or/python-mip/README.md

 Many Python-MIP examples are documented at https://python-mip.readthedocs.io/en/latest/examples.html

-The code of these examples can be downloaded at https://github.com/coin-or/python-mip/tree/master/examples
+The code of these examples and additional ones (published in tutorials) can be downloaded at https://github.com/coin-or/python-mip/tree/master/examples

 ## Documentation